gravitl/netmaker/docs/getting-started.rst

 1. SSH to each machine
 2. ``sudo su -``
 3. **Prerequisite Check:** Every Linux machine on which you run the netclient must have WireGuard and systemd installed
-4. Run the install command, Ex: ``curl -sfL https://raw.githubusercontent.com/gravitl/netmaker/develop/scripts/netclient-install.sh | KEY=vm3ow4thatogiwnsla3thsl3894ths sh -``
+4. For linux machines with SystemD and WireGuard installed, Run the install command, Ex: ``curl -sfL https://raw.githubusercontent.com/gravitl/netmaker/develop/scripts/netclient-install.sh | KEY=vm3ow4thatogiwnsla3thsl3894ths sh -``
+5. For Mac, Windows, and arch-specific linux distributions (e.g. ARM), `download the appropriate netclient for your system <https://github.com/gravitl/netmaker/releases/tag/latest/>`_ .
+Then, run "netclient join -t <your token>".

 You should get output similar to the below.
 The netclient retrieves local settings, submits them to the server for processing, and retrieves updated settings.
 Then it sets the local network configuration.
 For more information about this process, see the :doc:`client installation <./client-installation>` documentation.
 If this process failed and you do not see your node in the console (see below), then reference the :doc:`troubleshooting <./troubleshoot>` documentation.